jonathanolson/slither/notes/patterns.md

     - NOTE: For face coloring, we'd really want ... multiple initial feature sets (permutations?)
       - Imagine 3 squares diagonal pattern.
 Yes red exit vertices (2), BUT we can't just FIX face colors, because multiple embeddings(!)
   -
-  - Performance: PatternRule.getSolutionEnumeratedRules
-    - Can we filter "satisfied" previous rules out?
-      - This requires more expensive checks.
-Could see if a rule's outputFeatureSet has our change (and only check then)
-      - If rule.outputFeatureSet.isSubsetOf( ... featureSet ) <--- requires computing featureSet?
-  -
-  - STATIC patterns!!!!
-JUST SEARCH FACES
-    - ... do we only report these if... removing ANY of the faces would then give no information?
-      - Or do we allow a certain number of "red exit vertices"?
-  -
-  - Should be possible to take "square only" rules, take embeddings in square board, only take (1) as representative
-    - Note: will need to "apply" initial conditions to this section
-  -
   - WHEN WE SHOW EMBEDDED VERSIONS, execute MULTIPLE PatternRules on the "simpler" embedded version
     - Certain topology (red exit vertex, etc.) features will probably unlock more things
   - Also when we show embedded versions:
     - We have a lot of rules for "preventing simple loops" or "preventing simple loops after we do something trivial"
   - Hex 1-0 has tons of these... anything with an exit vertex on the connection is... essentially not a rule
   -
-  - Rules "Solver" (for plugging into the UI, puzzle generation, difficulty estimation(!))
-    - How to "apply multiple rules" for a given... embedding*?
-      - OH OH, check all rule input feature sets.
-Then COMBINE embedded rules that are "compatible"?
-        - If their input feature sets are the same, combine them!!!
-  -
   - Check code TODOs
-  -
-  - "Solution Search" Performance wins:
-    - (!!!!!!!!) - What if we do a BFS-like search (but keeping canonical at each step?)
-      - This gets us "instant incremental"
-      - WOULD NEED TO BRING BACK THAT "DUAL"
-      - ---- wait, won't this take up a LOT of memory? (!)
-    - (!!!)
-WE can use "output feature sets" / solution sets to ACCELERATE the search?
-      - If we have said feature sets A => B, then it makes no sense testing anything between A and B
-      - WAIT think about this (recall, if we are going for MINIMAL, there might be A* with a different feature that is minimal)
-        - And thus we can't just "skip" to B
-          - (!!!)
-WAIT, but we CAN just "delay" those features, and focus on others (since exploring them will give no info)
-            - (!!!!!!!)
-              - Can we "choose" features to select, based on their frequency?
-                - Will splitting with a more "binary" search be more efficient?
-                - CAN WE INITIALLY ORDER FEATURES so that the isomorphism checks can prune large amounts?
-                  - ... e.g. start with unique "corners", if we have set all N of what it can map to, we can
-                    - START SYMMETRY PRUNING.
-                  - (obviously, don't do this on boards with only the identity isomorphism)
-      - BUT BUT we can just... do a "quick check" when it's time to decide a feature, see if it can only take one path(!)
-        - This is almost... like a "skip"
-    - (!)
-OMG keep the rule that we "branched" from, and see if it directly solves the next one (with a single feature added)
-      - Possibly with a tiny subset of features?
-    - (x) Don't use that "stack", just pass parameters?
-    - (a) minimize amount of new objects created for each SolutionFeatureSet
-      - can we store just a "row index" of the solutions? lightweight view
-      - can we store just a "new feature" list?
-Why are we... doing FeatureSets? ---- OMG why are we storing FeatureSets?
-    - (c) potentially prune automorphisms EARLIER!
-      - We could at least do automorphism/canonical checks AT END OF FACES(!)
   -
   - Rule collapse on embedding too (consolidate)
     - (do this in places where we are ... solving?)